ruoyann/tp/docs/UserGuide.md

 ### Logging study hours: `log`

 After studying at a certain StudySpot, you can log how many hours you have studied at this location.
-There are also various flags you can use to reset or override hours to the value of your choice by using the `-r` and `-o` flags respectively, as shown
+There are also various flags you can use to reset or override hours to the value of your choice.
+Use the `-r` and `-o` flags respectively, as shown
 below:

 **Format:** `log n/NAME* hr/NUM_OF_HOURS*` to log additional hours at the study spot